Woody Johnson: British Open at Trump Turnberry

 In February 2018, Johnson as ambassador sought to have the lucrative British Open golf tournament moved to Trump's Turnberry Golf Resort in Scotland, raising the idea with Secretary of State for Scotland David Mundell.
 The New York Times reported, and the former deputy chief of mission at the U.S. embassy in London Lewis Lukens later confirmed, that Trump had asked Johnson to seek British government influence in obtaining the Open for Turnberry.
 At the time Lukens warned Johnson not to raise the question with the UK government, saying that an attempt to further the president's personal financial interests in this way would be unethical and probably illegal.
 Johnson did so anyway, unsuccessfully.

 In a statement, the British government said that Johnson "made no request of Mr. Mundell regarding the British Open or any other sporting event"; the statement did not say whether Johnson had raised the subject of Turnberry.
 Johnson did not deny the episode, saying only that he complied with "the ethical rules and requirements of my office"; Trump denied that he had ever spoken to Johnson "about Turnberry."
 Lukens documented his concerns to State Department officials.
 Johnson forced out Lukens several months later, before the scheduled end of his tenure in London.
 The report that Johnson used his position as ambassador to promote the president's personal business interests sparked an inquiry by the State Department inspector general's office.
 In an interview in August 2020, Lukens said that the inspector general's report had halted without a public report being issued, which he considered unusual.

 Personal life

 In 1977, Johnson married former fashion model Nancy Sale Johnson.
 They had three children before divorcing in 2001.
 In early 2010, daughter Casey Johnson died of diabetic ketoacidosis.
 He started a research foundation, the Alliance for Lupus Research, after his daughter Jaime was found to have lupus.

-In 2009, Johnson married Suzanne Ircha Johnson, a former actress and equities managing director at Sandler O'Neill & Partners.
+In 2009, Johnson married Suzanne Ircha, a former actress and equities managing director at Sandler O'Neill & Partners.
 They have two children.
 Suzanne's father emigrated from Ternopil, Ukraine after World War II, and her mother was a first-generation Ukrainian American.
-She grew up in a Ukrainian neighbourhood in Greenwich Village.
+She grew up in a Ukrainian neighborhood in Greenwich Village.

-Johnson has homes in Bedminster Township, New Jersey, and Manhattan, New York City.
-Johnson has resided in Palm Beach, Florida, since 2020.